 Affordable Care Act Challenge in Texas

 As the representative of the administration, the U.S. Department of Justice (DOJ) typically defends the law of the land.
-However, in a disturbing development in June, DOJ announced that it will not defend the aforementioned critical patient protections in the health care law and instead will support the plaintiffs in the case arguing to overturn them.
-In response to the DOJ announcement, ACS CAN issued a joint statement with patient advocates who joined us on the amicus brief, urging the administration to reconsider its stance.
-The DOJ announcement makes it even more important for ACS and ACS CAN to underscore the implications that the court’s decision could have on patients.
+However, in a disturbing development, DOJ announced that it will not defend the health care law and instead supports the plaintiffs in the case arguing to overturn it.
+The DOJ position makes it even more important for ACS and ACS CAN to underscore the implications the litigation could have on patients.